MisterE16/Team2-DevCon-3/GDD.md

 ## Mechanic
 Our main mechanic is to score points with the ball using physics.
 This is a unique remake of pong whereas instead of a constant static ball, it's a object with a mass and center of gravity.
 In this way it adds a unique challenge and an interesting gameplay.

+## Feedback and Implementation
+Feedback we recieved
+- To make sure that the ball has a consistant horizontal velocity
+- Or add an upward force whenever the ball touches one of the paddles, due to the ball having gravity, after a while it would start rolling across the ground
+- The other piece of feedback was to implement a function that starts the game either after some sort of countdown or when one of the two players hit a button first to start

+How we implemented it
+- For the velocity, we kept most of the gravitational forces and vectors to bounce off of surfaces, but implemented a vector force that would force the ball upward at an angle, whether it's the left or right paddle
+- Tried to implement a countdown function that would start the game but had difficulties with it just not working at all.